South Carolina, USA

 Anticipation, nerves, and excitement swirled as we counted down the hours until our first river plunge.

-Diving in these rivers means immersing yourself in what’s essentially blackwater conditions, even in broad daylight.
+Diving in these rivers means immersing yourself in what’s essentiall no visibility conditions, even in broad daylight.
 Visibility is often less than three feet (or one meter), so you are essentially diving blind.
 You need to be lightly tethered to your buddy, with a pick in one hand to anchor yourself to the riverbed while the other hand feels around for teeth.
 Visually spotting these teeth is not really possible in these conditions.
 A helmet with mounted lights is essential, and relying on your buddy for moral support is too, as you’ll also be battling the river's powerful, and often changing currents.
 Your dive must be timed perfectly during slack tide, and going out with professionals who know these waters intimately is a must.

 Some hardcore fossil hunters dive these rivers alone, spending hours searching for their precious finds.
 But solo diving here is risky.
 The currents can be dangerous, and the debris on the riverbed is real.
 Not to mention, there are deep areas with overhangs, and if you get yourself in the wrong spot, you can find yourself stuck.
 There have been fatalities, with divers going missing or getting injured.
 Despite the warnings, we were determined to dive, and Carolina Dive Locker, led by Jeffrey Eidenberger, was the team willing to take us out there.